 Child BMI Percentile Chart by Age Explained

-A BMI percentile tells you how your child’s BMI compares to other children of the same age and sex.
-It does not tell you whether your child is “fat” or “skinny.”
-It tells you where they fall on a statistical curve, and whether that position warrants attention.
+A BMI percentile tells you how your child’s BMI stacks up against other kids the same age and sex.
+It doesn’t say whether your child is “fat” or “skinny.”
+It tells you where they land on a statistical curve — and whether that position deserves a closer look.

-BMI for children is calculated the same way as for adults: weight in kilograms divided by height in meters squared.
+BMI for children gets calculated the exact same way as adults: weight in kilograms divided by height in meters squared.
 But the interpretation is completely different.

-For adults, a BMI of 25 is overweight regardless of age.
-For children, the same BMI number means different things at different ages because body composition changes throughout growth.
-A BMI of 18 might be perfectly normal for a 12-year-old boy but would indicate being underweight for a 16-year-old boy.
+For an adult, a BMI of 25 means overweight regardless of age.
+For a kid?
+The same BMI number means different things at different ages because body composition keeps changing as they grow.
+A BMI of 18 could be totally normal for a 12-year-old boy but would flag as underweight for a 16-year-old boy.

-This is why pediatricians use percentile charts.
-The CDC growth charts compare your child’s BMI to a reference population of children at the same age and sex, measured in the United States between 1963 and 1994.
+That’s why pediatricians use percentile charts.
+The CDC growth charts compare your child’s BMI to a reference population of U.S. children measured between 1963 and 1994.

 Check Your Child’s Percentile: Use our Child BMI Percentile Calculator to find your child’s exact percentile and weight category based on the CDC growth charts.

-The CDC defines four weight categories for children and teens ages 2 to 19:
+The CDC breaks it into four categories for kids and teens ages 2 to 19:

 • Underweight: Below the 5th percentile